My GUIDE - The gateway to your german university

 If you are planning on studying in a programme that conducts courses in English, proof of language skills might also be necessary.
 Some of the materials might also only be in English.
 Requirements for entry into higher education institutions can vary, so check the necessities before diving into the process.

 The cost of attending a public higher education institution in Germany can be relatively inexpensive.
 In most cases, it is tuition free.
 A semester contribution of 100 to 400 euros will most likely be asked of you, however.
-This will cover such expenses as public transportation, which you will most likely be able to use at least in the city you are studying in, sometimes even in the entire federal state.
+Sometimes your semester contribution covers a ticket for local public transport or you can purchase a discounted ticket.
+Depending on where you study, this may be valid for the city, the region or even for all of Germany.
+Ask your higher education institution whether such an offer is currently available.
 Studying at a private higher education institution will cost you a lot more.
 This can range into the 10s of thousands of euros when it comes to tuition.

 Housing expenses will be dependent on your approach and the city you live in.
 Just like in most countries, the bigger the city you live in, the more expensive the costs of housing will be.
 If you end up studying in a medium or smaller-sized town, then you can find more affordable options.
-Finding options through your local student union will be the quickest and most likely your most cost-efficient option.
-However, you will need to act fast, as housing can fill up quickly before the semester begins.
+In any case, student halls of residence are usually your cheapest option.
+As soon as you have decided on where you want to study, you should start looking, as halls of residence can fill up quickly.
+Here, you can find information on local halls of residence and the respective application process for most cities.

 Lifestyle choices are also a determinant of expenses you will incur during your time studying.